natclark/safari-wallet/README.md

 7. Switch to on

-Then, to test the popover, navigate to https://safari-wallet-test-dapp.vercel.app in Safari (or http://localhost:3000/test-dapp/, if you're running the local dev server)
+Then, to test the popover, navigate to https://safari-wallet-test-dapp.vercel.app in Safari (or http://localhost:3000/, if you're running the local dev server)

 You can also set up the local dev server here (WIP): https://github.com/natclark/safari-wallet-test-dapp

-### Developing the popover

-To work on the popover, there are instructions for setting up a local development server with Gulp in `Shared (Extension)` > `Popover` > `README.md`.

-Once the popover is built, it can be tested using the emulator (or by connecting a physical device with iOS 15).
-Instructions for running the build process are in the aforementioned README file.